jackwasey/icd/README.md

 there are a multitude of qualifiers, e.g. specifying recurrence, laterality, which vastly increase the number of possible codes.
 This package recognizes validity of codes by syntax alone, or whether the codes appear in a canonical list.
-The current ICD-10-CM master list is the 2016 set.
 There is not yet the capability of converting between ICD-9 and ICD-10, but comorbidities can be generated from older ICD-9 codes and newer ICD-10 codes in parallel, and the comorbidities can then be compared.